hofmanniac/thoughts/README.md

 What's New
 ===================

+## Release (0.1.6)
+You can now load multiple rule sets into the Context.
+Each rules set can have a name.
+If you don't provide a name, the system will generate a unique identifier (GUID) upon import.

+You can also now load rules from a list.
+For this reason, load_rules has been renamed to load_rules_from_file.

+New rules that you add through add_rule are added to a rule set called "default".
+Future release may allow you to change where new rules are added.

+Finally, the Console will trap errors and report a simple "Error".
+Future releases may improve this with more information.

 ## Thu Dec-24, 2020 Release (0.1.5)
 Minor update - Added #assert command, to more directly indicate when an assertion shoudl be performed.